mygamedevtools/scene-loader/README.md

 ```

 You can find many similarities between Unity's [SceneManager](https://docs.unity3d.com/ScriptReference/SceneManagement.SceneManager.html) class, and that's both for maintaining an easy learning curve as well as because some of these operations will end up calling the _Unity Scene Manager_ internally (like `SetActiveScene` for instance).
-There's also the `ILoadSceneInfo` interface showing up there, but we will get to that in a moment.
+The `ILoadSceneInfo` interface is also showing up there, but we will get to that in a moment.

 The package includes **two** scene managers:
 * The `SceneManager`, for standard scene loading.